Humor and comedy lover; social media addict; self-proclaimed trivia junkie; spelling and grammar Nazi; book, TV, and movie fanatic.

-It is often said that history repeats itself; thus, the importance of history classes and education about the past.
+It is often said that history repeats itself; thus, history classes and education about the past are important.
 There are certain things, like wars, that we do not wish to see happen again in our world.

 One such event was the first (and last to this day) atom bombs, which were used during World War II on the cities of Hiroshima and Nagasaki.
 After the Japanese attack on Pearl Harbor, the United States sought to end the war with one devastating attack in return; we were successful.

-Not knowing the true extent of the damage that the nuclear bombs would cause, they were dropped.
-And since, books and memoirs and journals and history texts and more have been written, and photographs were taken, and research has been done, and movies have been made to educate people of it’s destructive power so that in this case, history will never repeat itself.
+They were dropped without knowing the true extent of the damage that the nuclear bombs would cause.
+And since, books, memoirs, journals, history texts and more have been written, photographs taken, research done, and movies made to educate people of their destructive power so that in this case, history will never repeat itself.

-From a population of 250,000, approximately 100,000 Japanese citizens were killed by the atomic bomb and another 100,000 injured or affected by radiation poisoning.
+From a population of 250,000, approximately 100,000 Japanese citizens were killed by the atomic bomb, and another 100,000 were injured or affected by radiation poisoning.

 Brief Plot Overview

 Hersey’s novel begins on August 6th, 1945, during World War II, when the city of Hiroshima in Japan was bombed by American troops.
 This was, however, no ordinary bomb; as Japanese doctors and victims slowly discovered, it was an atom bomb that left victims with strange injuries and symptoms.

 “About a week after the bomb dropped, a vague, incomprehensible rumor reached Hiroshima— that the city had been destroyed by the energy released when atoms were somehow split in two” (Hersey 62).